HazyResearch/metal/README.md

 Snorkel MeTaL uses a new matrix approximation approach to learn the accuracies of diverse sources with unknown accuracies, arbitrary dependency structures, and structured multi-task outputs.
 For more detail, see the **working draft of our technical report on MeTaL: [_Training Complex Models with Multi-Task Weak Supervision_](https://ajratner.github.io/assets/papers/mts-draft.pdf)**

-v0.2.0 will be coming soon (mid-August) with additional documentation and tutorials.

 ## Setup
 [1] Install anaconda3 (https://www.anaconda.com/download/#macos)